MyFirstBitcoin/Light-Node-Directory/United States -- San Antonio Bitcoin Club (SABC)/README.md

 - **City:** San Antonio, Texas

 ## 📖 About Us
 We are the San Antonio Bitcoin Club, and we are here for the plebs.
-We want to build a space for Bitcoiners in the Count Down City to make connections, stir up ideas, and most importantly to create a Bitcoin educational foundation to build a strong community one where we can all draw support from!
+We want to build a space for Bitcoiners in the Count Down City to make connections, stir up ideas, and most importantly to create a Bitcoin educational foundation to build a strong community where we can all draw support from!

 ## 👥 Our Team
 [Insert a short description of your team here.
 Include a group picture or a picture of a key team member.]